-Q: In your estimation, what is the annual cost in revenue to your organization as a result of supply chain disruption? n=300
+Q: In your estimation, what is the annual cost in revenue to your organization as a result of supply chain disruption? n=750

-Major supply chain disruptions can reduce supply availability and cause delays.
+Major supply chain disruptions can reduce supply availability, extend lead times, and delay order fulfillment.
 But they are also costly from a financial perspective, since they may involve increased costs to remedy damages and recover from cyber breaches, possibly repair and update software or even pay penalties if in violation of increasing restrictions.
 Reputational damage could also cause persistent losses.